Affine logic for constructive mathematics: Towards affine constructive mathematics

 Proof by contradiction is generally considered non-constructive.
 For instance, a constructive proof of ``there exists an $x$ such that $P(x)$'' ought to specify $x$, whereas proof by contradition seems to subvert this.
 But does it really?
 If we try to prove ``there exists an $x$ such that $P(x)$'' by contradiction, we would begin by assuming ``for all $x$, not $P(x)$''\dots and we can only \emph{use} that assumption by specifying an $x$!

 Non-constructivity only enters if we use that assumption \emph{more than once}, giving different values of $x$, and derive a contradiction without determining which value of $x$ satisfies $P$.
-Thus, we can remain constructive in the presence of proof by contradiction by imposing a ``linearity'' restriction that each hypothesis can be used only once.
-This is essentially the content of Girard's comment: \begin{quote} \dots take a proof of the existence or the disjunction property; we use the fact that the last rule used is an introduction, which we cannot do classically because of a possible contraction.
+Thus, we can remain constructive in the presence of proof by contradiction by imposing an ``affinity'' restriction that each hypothesis can be used at most once.\footnote{Or a ``linearity'' restriction that it must be used \emph{exactly} once; but this is harder to justify philosophically, since affinity is sufficient to ensure constructivity.} This is essentially the content of Girard's comment: \begin{quote} \dots take a proof of the existence or the disjunction property; we use the fact that the last rule used is an introduction, which we cannot do classically because of a possible contraction.
 Therefore, in the\dots intuitionistic case, $\types$ serves to mark a place where contraction\dots is forbidden\dots.
 Once we have recognized that the constructive features of intuitionistic logic come from the dumping of structural rules on a specific place in the sequents, we are ready to face the consequences of this remark: the limitation should be generalized to other rooms, i.e.\ weakening and contraction disappear.~\cite[p4]{girard:ll} \end{quote}

-We now let $\aand$ and $\mand$ be the de Morgan duals of $\aor$ and $\mor$, and calculate
+We now let $\aand$ and $\mand$ be the De Morgan duals of $\aor$ and $\mor$, and calculate

 Thus, to maintain the ``deduction theorem'' that we prove $Q\imp R$ by proving $R$ with $Q$ as an extra hypothesis, we must implicitly combine hypotheses with $\mand$.

 The behavior of $\aand$ can be deduced by duality: a hypothesis $P\aand Q$ may as well be used by contradiction, requiring us to show $\ntp{P\aand Q} \logeq \nt P \aor \nt Q$; and since this is the constructive ``or'' it requires us to either show $\nt P$ or $\nt Q$.
 Thus, to use a hypothesis $P\aand Q$ we must either use $P$ or $Q$, but not both.
 Note the utter reversal of the historical origin of the linear connectives: \begin{quote} The most hidden of all linear connectives is \emph{par} [$\mor$], which came to light purely formally as the De Morgan dual of [$\mand$] and which can be seen as the effective part of a classical disjunction.~\cite[p5]{girard:ll}. \end{quote}